vegaprotocol/vaguer/README.md

 │              Example node 12 │     1108877 │         10 │    a2e0f5 │      b81119 │     5c549f │         b81119 │   c5877a │ 🧙 │
 └──────────────────────────────┴─────────────┴────────────┴───────────┴─────────────┴────────────┴────────────────┴──────────┴────┘
 ```

+## Alternate output formats
+For most cases, the table in the console is sufficient.
+JSON and Prometheus formats are available via environment variables, see above for how to use them

 # [LICENSE](./LICENSE)
 MIT